-- 4. Select to restore VM from a specific backup job, or the latest job available from the Select what to restore drop down menu. - 5.
+5. Select to restore VM from a specific backup job, or the latest job available from the Select what to restore drop down menu.
 Select the virtual machine that you would like to restore in .vmdk format, then click the Restore raw file checkbox at the bottom left corner.
-It is possible to select multiple VM to restore in .vmdk format.
+It is possible to select multiple VMs to restore in .vmdk format.

-Select a location where you wish to restore the VM to.
-Click Browse to select a location and then click Next to confirm.
+6. Select a location where you wish to restore the VM to.
+Click Browse to select a location, then click Next to confirm.

-7. Click Show advanced option if you want to enable the Verify checksum of in-file delta files.
+7. Click Show advanced option if you would like to enable Verify checksum of in-file delta files during restore.